top of page

 Winter Surveys

 HWA surveys are conducted in the winter for several reasons.
-First, the adelgids are most visible in the winter when cooler temperatures trigger feeding activity.
-As the adelgids feed they secrete a white, waxy substance that forms a round ovisac around them making the tiny insects easier to see.
+The adelgids are most visible in the winter when cooler temperatures trigger feeding activity.
+As the adelgids feed they secrete a white, waxy substance that forms a round ovisac around them making the tiny insects far easier to see.
 Additionally, the insects are only mobile in the spring and summer.
 Winter surveys ensure we're not inadvertently spread HWA from one site to another.

 2.png